-After having a really loved-filled weekend with some of my favorite people on the planet, here are some thoughts I wrote down in my Moleskine on Courageous Living.
+After having a really loved-filled weekend , here are some thoughts I wrote down in my Moleskine on Courageous Living.
 The trickiest places, I think, are in those tangled and triggered human relationships.
 In every moment, we have this opportunity when we interact with other people sharing this world with us to act with integrity, to face our choices about the experience we will have with someone else.

 Whatever we see in the world, that is us, too.
 Cultivate a willingness to compassionately drop down into the zero center of someone else’s imperfection, and you’ll see their pain, and piece of your own.
 We are not so very different.
 We are far more alike than we often believe.
 With courageous hearts, we can change the world.
 So here goes: